tutorgen/hpit_services/README.md

 The server supports a variety of routes to handle the connection, polling, and transfer of data between HPIT entities.
-To get a list of these routes run the HPIT server with either `python3 manager.py debug` or `python3 manager.py start` and open your browser to the HPIT administration page at http://localhost:8000/routes.
-Alternatively you can list the routes available with `python3 manager.py routes`
+To get a list of these routes run the HPIT server with either `python3 manage.py debug` and open your browser to the HPIT administration page at http://localhost:8000/routes.
+Alternatively you can list the routes available with `python3 manage.py routes`

 ## <a name="TutorToc"></a> Tutors in-depth